wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 ### Problem Definition
 1. Identify the most significant variable that affects loan status
 2. Create a model that will help to assess whether a loan will be approve
-3. Create a model that can suggest a loan amount to increase the likelihood of getting approval
+3. Create a model capable of recommending an optimal loan amount to enhance approval prospects

 ### Contribution
 1. @wteo026 - EDA, Decision Tree and RandomForest Regression for loan status prediction